-Section 7.
-Enacted.
-Article 4.5 of Chapter 4 of Title 9 of the Pacifica Municipal Code (Accessory Dwelling Units) is hereby enacted as follows:
+Section 3.
+Amendment.
+Article 4.5 of Chapter 4 of Title 9 of the Pacifica Municipal Code (Accessory Dwelling Units) is hereby amended as follows (deletions in strikethrough, additions in underline):

-Sec.
-9-4.451. - Purpose
+"Sec.
+9-4.451. - Purpose.

 The City Council finds and declares its intent as follows: